 Any rule or system, no matter how masterfully crafted, will always have the possibility of being corrupted or have its limits tested by people with no morals and/or common sense.
 The writers of the Constitution were great men, but they didn’t get everything right either.
 They were wrong about slavery and rights for women…and they were wrong about powdered wigs.

 I choose to not carry a gun.
 I don’t have any problem with those that do legally.
 My decision is based on common sense and an abundance of self awareness.
 This morning I was carrying a small cup of coffee with some other items and spilled half of it on myself while getting in the van.
-This happens more frequently that I’d care to admit.
+This happens more frequently than I’d care to admit.
 Although there are remnants of athleticism, I have no natural grace and must take extra care not to bump into things while in a Hallmark or any gift shop.
 I know this about myself and therefore do not wish to endanger my fellow human beings.
 I see other people that I could make similar observations about that choose to ignore the obvious and proceed to get weapons of all kinds.
 Whether it’s a stylish, cute gun that will fit in your purse or armor piercing bullets for deer hunting…I guess I don’t get it.
 I’m on a different plateau, not better just different.

 An argument I have heard often is violent video games make people desensitized and bloodthirsty.
 Really?
 I remember Denis Leary talking about teen suicide and heavy metal music.
 If Ozzy or James Hetfield called me up personally and told me to kill myself, I would tell them “No, thanks anyway though” and probably still listen to their music.
 Denis also said, “Can I sue Dan Fogelberg for making me a pussy in the 70′s?”
 I love that, that’s hilarious.
 The video game thing doesn’t ring true for me.
 Arcade games came out when I was a kid.
 Pac-Man, Space Invaders, Galaga, Pole Position…none of these made me a threat or unstable.
 Now if I dressed in all yellow and walked around constantly eating pez, avoiding ghosts, and running in and out of tunnels, then you’d have a point.